 One of these pieces, in particular, is in fact very useful for improving your power, strength, and overall body composition.
-It’s called the Power Tower.
+It’s called the Power Tower or workout tower.

 In this article, we’re going to dive deep into what a Power Tower workout consists of, the benefits of using power tower workouts as part of your normal routine, all of the exercises you can do with this equipment, and a few sample workouts you can use in your own gym with the Power Tower.